MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 > You can read more about all the available features and components found inside the queries pane from the article [Understanding the queries pane](queries-pane.md).

 ## Document your work
-It is highly recommmended that you document your queries by renaming or adding a description to your steps, queries, or groups as you see fit.
+It is highly recommended that you document your queries by renaming or adding a description to your steps, queries, or groups as you see fit.

 While Power Query automatically creates a step name for you in the applied steps pane, you can also rename your steps or add a description to any of them.